CloudAstro/MicroHack/01-build-your-modern-web-application/SolutionGuide/03-Deploy-as-static-web-app-solution.md

 ![image](../.images/31-create-staticwebapp.PNG)

-### Task 1: Review the Github CI/CD workflow created
+### Task 1: Review the CI/CD workflow

 In VS Code sync the repository.

 Go to .github\workflows in the Explorer tree and check if there is a new workflow.

+This workflow was created from Azure Web App creation wizard and can be used for a CI/CD workflow.

 ### Task 3: Task 3 (from challenge)